 - Problems with blood circulation, such as atherosclerosis and peripheral arterial disease

 Skin symptoms may include a blue or black color, pain, numbness, and sores that produce a foul-smelling discharge.
 If the gangrene is internal, you may run a fever and feel unwell, and the area may be swollen and painful.

 Gangrene is a serious condition.
 It needs immediate attention.
 Treatment includes surgery, antibiotics, and oxygen therapy.
 In severe cases an amputation may be necessary.

-- Gangrene (Mayo Foundation for Medical Education and Research)
+- Gangrene (Mayo Foundation for Medical Education and Research) Also in Spanish

-- Gas Gangrene (American Academy of Pediatrics)
+- Gas Gangrene (American Academy of Pediatrics) Also in Spanish

-- Hyperbaric Oxygen Therapy (Mayo Foundation for Medical Education and Research)
+- Hyperbaric Oxygen Therapy (Mayo Foundation for Medical Education and Research) Also in Spanish

-- Necrotizing Skin Infections (Merck & Co., Inc.)
+- Necrotizing Skin Infections (Merck & Co., Inc.) Also in Spanish

-- Septic shock Also in Spanish
+- Septic shock (Medical Encyclopedia) Also in Spanish